 The Long-Term Care Subcommittee of the MAAC includes participant representation as well as advocacy representation.
-All members of this committee are responsible for reaching out to their constituencies to make them aware of the information that is presented at the meetings as well as soliciting their input when asked to review and provide feedback on documents.
-This committee was used as a venue to seek participant and advocate input.
+All members of this committee are responsible for reaching out to their constituencies to make them aware of the information that is

-Additionally, Service Coordinators and direct service providers were asked to share information with OBRA Waiver participants.
+Additionally, Service Coordinators and direct service providers were asked to share information with Attendant Care Waiver participants.